RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline: Proposed Method

 \subsection{Extraction Agent}

+The Extraction Agent Module is where we interact with the LLM under evaluation by executing the prompts designed to elicit memorized passages.
+Instead of explicitly requesting verbatim reproduction, we formulate the task as a recall problem: the model is asked to regenerate the passage using the event-level metadata created by the Section Summary Agent.
+This contextualization serves as a subtle jailbreak mechanism: by positioning the task as demonstrating recall capabilities rather than explicit reproduction, we reduce the likelihood of alignment-induced refusals.

-The Extraction Agent is the module where we interact with the LLM under evaluation.
-Its primary function is to execute the prompts to elicit the reproduction of memorized passages from the model.
-Here we do not perform any analysis of the output.
-Instead, this agent is purely an extractor, generating completions based on either the default prompt or prompts provided by upstream modules, such as the Jailbreaker or the Feedback Agent.
+The Extraction Agent itself performs no analysis of the output; it is purely an executor that generates completions based on either the default prompt structure or modified prompts provided by upstream modules (the Jailbreaker or Feedback Agent).
+All outputs are forwarded to the Verbatim Verifier for classification before any evaluation occurs.